Baby nursery themes help you choose a clear style, color direction, and overall look for your baby’s room.

 Before settling on a final wall for your theme focal point, review my nursery layout ideas according to window location so natural light, window height, and blind placement support both the design and the crib area.

-For more inspiration from other professional stylists, visit The Spruce — their rooms offer clever space-saving ideas that pair beautifully with the DIY projects I share here.
+For more inspiration from other professional stylists, visit The Spruce.
+Their rooms offer clever space-saving ideas that pair beautifully with the DIY projects I share here.

 When you click on links to various merchants on this site and make a purchase, this may result in this site earning a commission.
 This does not affect the price you pay.